hkailee/Udacity/deep-learning/README.md

     .
     ├── projects/                    # Code for projects in the classroom ├── README.MD                   # README doc
     └── deep-learning-v2-pytorch    # mini-projects and projects used in class.
-Available for download at [Udacity GitHub portal](https://github.com/udacity/deep-learning-v2-pytorch)
+Available for download at https://github.com/udacity/deep-learning-v2-pytorch

 ## No Data
 No data available due to licensing issue